rfjakob/cshatag/README.md

        -qq         quiet2 mode - only report <corrupt> files and errors

 EXAMPLES
-       Check the regular files in the current working directory:
-       # cshatag . > cshatag.log
-       Errors  like  corrupt  files will then be printed to stderr or grep for "corrupt" in cshatag.log.

        Check  all regular files in the file tree below the current working di‐
        rectory:
        # cshatag -recursive . > cshatag.log
+       Errors like corrupt files will then be printed to stderr  or  grep  for "corrupt" in cshatag.log.

        To remove the extended attributes from all files:
        # cshatag -recursive -remove .